raygon-renderer/raygon/README.md

 ### Primitives

-Raygon supports triangles/triangle meshes, cubic Bézier splines, and perfect spheres (for lights and particles).
+Raygon will include initial support for:

+* Triangles/triangle meshes
+* Cubic Bézier splines
+* Perfect Spheres
+* Perfect Disks

+Others may be added later, but only if they add significant advantages over the existing.

 Additionally, Raygon supports signed distance field shapes, allowing for infinitely detailed procedural shapes not limited to complex mathematical shapes and fractals.

-#### Phong Tessellation

-I recently came across a paper describing how to ray-trace Phong tessellated triangles, with a drop-in replacement for regular triangle intersection code.
-It works by defining a curved surface from a single triangle and its vertex normals, and tracing that.
-This would reduce polygonal artifacts drastically, both in shading and shadows.
-However, this is a long-term plan.

 #### Thin geometry

-We plan to implement "thin" geometry for subsurface scattering and transmission, allowing for faster rendering of panes of glass or soap bubbles, and similar.
+We plan to implement "thin" geometry for subsurface scattering and transmission, allowing for faster rendering of panes of glass, soap bubbles, leaves/foliage, and similar.
 It will probably be named "Solidify" after Blender's modifier tool which does something similar on real geometry.

 ### Lighting